neursh/open-meteo-dart/README.md

 - [Migration Guide](#migration-guide)
 - [Top Contributors](#top-contributors)

+> [!NOTE]
+> The package's updates and patches are now issue based.
+Meaning I won't work on the package's new features or fixes unless someone opens an issue, as I've moved on from flutter development for a good while now.
+>
+> If the feature requested or the bug is too big and takes a lot of time, I probably won't do it, sorry.
+>
+> I'll try my best to review your pull request though!
+It will be much appreciated.

 ## Community highlights
 A fun little spot to showcase some cool projects that people made from this package!
 I'll check the `Dependency graph` to find your project.
 So be sure to enable that feature in your repository.
 Otherwise I won't find it.